Global Health Matters

 Global Health Matters 2017 took place on March 22, 2017, from 8:30 am to 12:30 pm Eastern Standard Time (UTC - 4) in Philadelphia, PA.
-The theme of this year’s forum was Health and the Built Environment.
+The theme of the forum was Health and the Built Environment.
 The built environment is the human-made space in which we live, work, and play.
 In a highly interactive session with in-room and online participants, FAIMER Fellows and invited guests examined the connection between health and the built environment, with a focus on applying these ideas to local contexts.
 By the end of the forum, participants were able to:

 - Define the built environment.